-The environment encompassing Warabeya Nichiyo Group is undergoing significant changes, including social demands for food safety, a declining birthrate, aging population, and other demographic shifts, and diversifying lifestyles.
+The business environment surrounding the Warabeya Nichiyo Group is constantly evolving, driven by growing social demands for food safety and reliability,demographic shifts including a declining birthrate and aging population, and increasingly diverse lifestyles.

 Five-Year Medium-term Management Plan